teiid/teiid-dashboard/README.md

         $ sh start-demo.sh

   NOTE: The application uses an auto-deployable embedded H2 database which it's automatically created when you start the app for the very first time.
-The database initialization procedure it takes a few minutes.
-Furthermore, you should take into account that the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, normally used in production environments.
+The database initialization procedure takes a few minutes.
+Furthermore, you should take into account that the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, which are normally used in production environments.

 5. Once the application is started, open a browser and type the URL: <code>http://localhost:8080/teiid-dashboard</code>.
 The following user/password are available by default: